Python & R Programming

 What you'll learn

 - You will learn both Python and R Programming with Data Science in this course.

 - Python: You will first learn how to Install Anaconda and Jupyter on your desktop/laptop

 - Python: You will understand and learn the basics of For Loops and Advanced For Loops.
-You will have clarity on Python generators and will master the flow of your code using "If Else"

 - Python: You will understand Why foundations Modify Lists and Dictionaries and Functions.
 Learn how to analyze, retrieve and clean data with Python